FY25 + Q1 FY26

 111

-Diversification reduces single-segment risk and supports more consistent throughput across the marketplace.
+Active customers across HORECA and emerging retail — broader coverage that reduces single-segment risk and supports more consistent throughput across the marketplace.

 05 · Supply-Side Control